-- Set up email forwarding for Gmail
+- Set up email forwarding within Atera

 - Customize your SMTP settings (optional)

-Note: The primary support email address you are using to forward emails to the auto-generated address needs to have the Sender Rewriting Scheme (SRS) enabled.
+- The primary support email address you are using to forward emails to the auto-generated address needs to have the Sender Rewriting Scheme (SRS) enabled.
 SRS improves the deliverability of applicable messages that pass Sender Policy Framework (SPF) checks when they arrive from the original sender but that then fail SPF at the final external destination after they are forwarded.

 2. The Email Settings page appears.
-Please fill in the fields as indicated:

 - Email aliases are not supported, and will not work for auto-forwarding emails (and opening tickets).
 Please enter your actual primary support email address.

-4. Click Update to save all changes/additions.
+4. Click Update to save your changes.

-- Click Update.
+4. Click Update.